jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 ---

+## Results & Recommendations
+- Star items promoted through menu placement increased revenue by XX%
+- Cost risk items identified and addressed, improving margin by YY%
+- Recommendations implemented for puzzles and plowhorses to optimize profitability
+- Stars: Promote and feature on menu to maximize high-margin items
+- Puzzles: Reprice or bundle to increase visibility and profitability
+- Plowhorses: Optimize portions and control costs
+- Dogs: Consider removal or recipe rework

+---

+## Next Steps
+- Integrate more historical data for trend analysis
+- Add customer segmentation for targeted promotions
+- Develop predictive analytics to forecast sales and margin by menu item
+- Automate dashboard refresh and alerts for margin risks

+---

 ## Tools & Technologies
 - **Power BI** – Data modeling, DAX measures, and dashboard development
 - **Excel / CSV** – Data preparation and validation